cosi1/cosi1.github.io/_texts/010-feature-toggle.md

 }
 ~~~

 We've developed an improved version of this function, which multiplies x by itself.
-Now, we want to crash-test it on the development machine, but without affecting the production environment (where -- according to the rules of continuous delivery/deployment -- the code might land before tests end).
+Now we want to crash-test it on the development machine, but without affecting the production environment (where -- according to the rules of continuous delivery/deployment -- the code might land before tests end).
 Let's put the new version of the function in mainDev.R (but *not* export it!) and add the file to the `Collate` section of DESCRIPTION *before* main.R,

 ~~~ R
 main.new = function(x) {